mozilla-services/heka/docs/source/configuration.rst

     [ProtobufDecoder]
     encoding_name = "PROTOCOL_BUFFER"

-The JSON decoder converts JSON serialized Metlog client messages to hekad messages.
-The PROTOCOL_BUFFER decoder converts protobuf serialized messages into hekad.
-The hekad message schema in defined in message.proto.
+The JsonDecoder converts JSON serialized Heka messages to `Message` struct objects.
+The `encoding_name` setting means that this decoder should be used for any Heka protocol messages that have the encoding header of JSON.
+The ProtobufDecoder converts protocol buffers serialized messages to `Message` struct objects.
+The hekad protocol buffers message schema in defined in the `message.proto` file in the `message` package.

 .. note::